College of Musical Education

 Student teaching — The requirements for student teaching in music are established by the State of Ohio, the College of Education and Human Development, and the Department of Music Education.
 To be eligible for an assignment in student teaching, the student must meet the general requirements of the College of Education and Human Development and those prerequisites established by the Department of Music Education.
 An overall GPA of 2.5 is required.

-- Departmental prerequisites — Music requirements for student teaching include the successful completion of MUED 2400 and 3460 (both with a “C” or better); 3430, 3450, 3470 or 3490 (with an “S” as appropriate to the specialization); 3420, 3440, 3460, 3480, 3500 (all with a “C” or better as appropriate to the specialization); MUSP 3060 (“C” or better); and the required functional piano proficiency examinations (with a “C” or better).
+- Departmental prerequisites — Music requirements for student teaching include the successful completion of all Techniques classes, MUED 2400 and either 3420, 3440, 3460, or 3480 (with a "C" or better appropriate to the specialization); 3430, 3450, 3470 or 3490 (with an "S" as appropriate to the specialization); MUSP 3060 ("C" or better); and the required functional piano proficiency examinations (with a "C" or better).
 (Refer to course descriptions for additional details.)
-Instrumental specialization students should complete the eight-semester-hour instrument class component prior to student teaching.

 - College of Education and Human Development prerequisites — The requirements, a minimum of six semester hours, include COMM 1020 (3) with a grade of "C" or better and at least one of the following mathematics courses: MATH 1120, 1150, 1160, 1220, 1260, 1280, 1300, 1310, 1340, 1350, 2320.
 In addition, students must have completed 90 hours of University credit, including EDFI 3020.